 HOW CAN I BECOME A JUDGE?

-The prospective judge must complete an application and submit to the NRHA office no later than December 15 the year prior to the applicant seminar.
+The prospective judge must complete an application and submit to the NRHA office no later than February 15.
 The NRHA Judges Committee will select no more than 30 applicants for the Judges Applicant Seminar held in the United States.
 International Applicant Seminars may be held in conjunction with NRHA Judges Schools.
 Once passing the Judges Applicant Seminar testing requirements as set forth by the Judges Committee the applicant will be eligible to attend an NRHA Judges School.
 Only after passing the testing requirements of an NRHA Judges School, will the prospective judges have their names submitted to the Board of Directors for consideration for final judging privileges.

 DO I QUALIFY?